finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // TransactionPortfoliosApi apiInstance = apiFactory.build(TransactionPortfoliosApi.class);

         TransactionPortfoliosApi apiInstance = ApiFactoryBuilder.build(fileName).build(TransactionPortfoliosApi.class);
         String scope = "scope_example"; // String | The scope of the transaction portfolio.
         String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies   the transaction portfolio.
         LusidTradeTicket lusidTradeTicket = new LusidTradeTicket(); // LusidTradeTicket | the trade ticket to upsert try {
+            // uncomment the below to set overrides at the request level
+            // LusidTradeTicket result = apiInstance.createTradeTicket(scope, code, lusidTradeTicket).execute(opts);

             LusidTradeTicket result = apiInstance.createTradeTicket(scope, code, lusidTradeTicket).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {